Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

 every efficient equilibrium of the larger economy provides an element of $\mathcal{H}^{PO}$.
 Since no specific form of the larger economy is given, $\mathcal{H}^{PO}$ contains the projection of the sets of efficient equilibria of all possible larger classical economies that satisfy Assumptions \ref{assBoundsPopAndEndownments}--\ref{assCassCriterion}.
-One can also notice that every element of $\mathcal{H}^{PO}$ lies within an efficient equilibrium of some larger classical economy that satisfies Assumptions \ref{assBoundsPopAndEndownments}--\ref{assCassCriterion}.
+Notice also that every element of $\mathcal{H}^{PO}$ lies within an efficient equilibrium of some larger classical economy that satisfies Assumptions \ref{assBoundsPopAndEndownments}--\ref{assCassCriterion}.

 Before moving on to the results of this section, the following definition of short-sighted equilibrium for the economy $\mathcal{E}$ is needed. \begin{definition} The \textit{set of $j$-sighted equilibria} $\mathcal{V}_{j}\subset\mathbb{R}^{\sum^{j+1}_{i=0}L_{i}}_{++}$, $j\geq1$, of economy $\mathcal{E}$ is